Okinoshima Park 沖ノ島公園

 Enjoy the sandbar leading to an uninhabited island

 One of Chiba's best beaches is at the Boso Peninsula's southernmost tip.
 Okinoshima Park is a 200-meter sandbar that connects the mainland to a small uninhabited island.
 The beach offers excellent swimming, snorkeling, and seashell hunting.

-The beach is about 15 minutes by bus from Tateyama station.
-Tateyama is about 2 hours from Chiba on the JR Uchibo Line.
-It is 10 minutes by bus from Tateyama Station to the Toyotsuhashi Bus Stop and then 25 minutes on foot.
+Tateyama is about two hours from Chiba on the JR Uchibo Line.
+It is 10 minutes by bus from Tateyama Station to the Tateyama Air Base Bus Stop and then about 25 minutes on foot.

 The sandbar used to be at the bottom of the ocean.
 Originally, the island was separated from the mainland, but a series of major earthquakes over the last few hundred years brought the ground level up.
 Now, you can walk across the sandbar and explore the island without entering the water.

-Okinoshima Beach is located at the northernmost reach of the ocean's coral, which gives it excellent snorkeling during the summer.
+Okinoshima Beach is located at the northernmost reach of the Pacific Ocean's coral, which gives it excellent snorkeling during the summer.
 The calm, warm water makes it ideal for beginners, so grab your snorkel and hop in.

 * The information on this page may be subject to change due to COVID-19.